uristdwarf/wiki-files/Imported-From-Mediawiki/SQLite.md

 )
 ```

-And that\'s it!
+And that's it!
 To actually interact with the database, you need to use
 the [database/sql](Go_standard_library/database "wikilink") package.